evaletolab/node-postfinance/README.md

     cd /your/project/dir
     npm install /path/to/postfinance/clone

-Easiest way to install node-postfinance is by using npm:
+Easiest way to install node-postfinance is by using npm *(not yet ready)*:

     npm install node-postfinance